eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Easy access to health data is crucial in both national and cross-border contexts.
 A Wallet Unit may enable access to patient summary, ePrescriptions, etc.

-#### 2.6.2 Educational credentials and professional qualifications
+#### 2.6.2 Educational attestations and professional qualifications

-Providing documents for qualification recognition procedures can be costly and time-consuming for Users, Relying Parties such as companies and employers, and Attestation Providers such as education and training providers or other academic institutions.
-For example, digital diploma attestations could be presented cross-border in a verifiable, trusted, and consumable format to another education or training institution or a prospective employer.
-An Wallet Unit may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner to relevant relying parties.
+Providing credentials for qualification recognition procedures can be costly and time-consuming for Users, Relying Parties such as companies and employers, and Attestation Providers such as education and training providers or academic institutions.
+A Wallet Unit may be a repository for educational credentials and a means for exchanging them by the User to relevant Relying Parties.

 #### 2.6.3 Digital Finance